 Students must apply to both their college of registration and the University of St. Michael's College to graduate at the convocation ceremony immediately following their eligibility to graduate.
 Candidates for graduation must then follow the regulations in effect at that college regarding convocation.
-A student is eligible to graduate when he or she has met (a) all program requirements for the degree, and (b) any additional graduation requirements imposed or enforced by his or her college of registration or the college granting the degree.
+A student is eligible to graduate when they have met (a) all program requirements for the degree, and (b) any additional graduation requirements imposed or enforced by their college of registration or the college granting the degree.